pmoorey/articles/automation-notifications-with-power-automate-teams.md

 ## Step 3 - Send the Notification

 Okay, almost done.
 The final thing we need to do is send the notification.
 In this case I will send it via a Teams Instant Message, but you could also post it to a Teams Channel.
-Copy the JSON document describing your Adaptive Card from the designer app into the Flow Message field.
+Copy the JSON document describing your Adaptive Card from the designer app into the flow Message field.
 Replace the example values with the variables.
 Click on 'Advanced' at the bottom of the stop to populate the message title and enable desktop alerts if you wish to do some.
-Save the Flow.
+Save the flow.

 |Add Action to Post Adaptive Card to User | Insert variables where required |
 | ------------- | ------------- |